Follow everything you care about.

 Use the whole competition if you watch neutrals.
 Use a club feed if you mainly care about one team.

-Your calendar converts European kickoff times into your local time zone, which can move the event past midnight.
+Your calendar converts European kickoff times into your local time zone, which can push the event past midnight.